How we work

 In 2006, Women For Women In Africa facilitated the establishment of Wanawake kwa Wanawake (WkW) – a recognisable, local Kenyan registered charity staffed by Kenyan nationals.
 Women For Women In Africa provides the funding – Wanawake kwa Wanawake deploys it in achievement of our mutually agreed goals helping the women and children of Kibera, East Africa’s largest slum.

-More recently in 2015, Women for Women in Africa facilitated the establishment of Women for Women in Kenya which is a registered charitable trust in Kenya.
-Women for Women in Kenya bought 11 acres of land, about 30 kms outside Nairobi at Kitengela, for the purpose of creating a school for the disadvantaged children of Kibera, its orphans and the local people from Kitengela.
+More recently in 2019, Women for Women in Africa facilitated the establishment of Women for Women in Kenya which is a registered charitable trust in Kenya.
+Women for Women in Kenya bought 11 acres of land, about 30 kms outside Nairobi at Kitengela, this land is currently leased to a farm whilst it’s future use is being determined.

 What difference has Women For Women In Africa made?